lmweber/regsplice/README.md

 The *regsplice* package depends on *glmnet* (from CRAN) and *BiocParallel* (from [Bioconductor](http://bioconductor.org/)).

+*glmnet* will be installed automatically when you install *regsplice*.

-Since *BiocParallel* is from Bioconductor instead of CRAN, it will not be automatically installed when you install *regsplice*.
-It can be installed directly from Bioconductor with the following code:
+*BiocParallel* will not be installed automatically, since it is from Bioconductor instead of CRAN.
+It can be installed from Bioconductor with the following code:

 ```{r}
 source("https://bioconductor.org/biocLite.R")